pocc/tshark.dev/content/analyze/packet_hunting/packet_hunting.md

 sys   0m0.781s
 ```

-## Realtime analysis
+## Realtime Analysis

 One of the biggest differences between tshark and Wireshark is that you can change the
 Termshark is the way to analyze a capture in the terminal.
 You can change filters just like Wireshark's GUI to see what's happening.

 <a href="https://termshark.io"><img src="https://termshark.io/images/termshark.gif" alt="Termshark: A UI for tshark"></a>